ellosjohnson/CS362-001-W2018/projects/trieuj/assignment-1/README.md

-This is my assingment-1 folder
+This is my assingment-1 submission!